lunastraplabs/lunastrap/README.md

 Lunastrap is a fork and replacement of Bloxstrap.

-Do you have a problem or need help?
-[Report a issue](https://github.com/lunastraplabs/lunastrap/issues).
+Found any bugs?
+[Submit a issue](https://github.com/lunastraplabs/lunastrap/issues). or create a bug report in our [Discord server](https://discord.gg/sGqUH7RV2J).

 Lunastrap is only for PCs running Windows.